PLUG ALERT: The Klein Law Firm - GuruFocus.com

-NEW YORK, April 19, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Plug Power Inc. ( PLUG) alleging that the Company violated federal securities laws.
+NEW YORK, April 25, 2023 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of Plug Power Inc. (NASDAQ: PLUG) alleging that the Company violated federal securities laws.

-This lawsuit is on behalf of investors who purchased or otherwise acquired certain Plug Power Inc. securities between August 9, 2022 and March 1, 2023.

 Lead Plaintiff Deadline: June 12, 2023